 Committee on Hunting Methods

 The Committee provides advice on hunting methods for marine mammals.
-The advice is based on the best available scientific findings, technological developments and traditional and local knowledge, with due consideration given to safety requirements, animal welfare and efficiency of utilisation.
+The advice is based on the best available scientific information, technological developments and traditional and local knowledge, with due consideration given to safety requirements, animal welfare and efficiency of utilisation.

 The Rules of Procedure for the Committee govern its functions.
 The Committee on Hunting Methods comprises members appointed by the member nations.
 The Committee meets annually and meeting reports may be found here.